umutevren/taskmanager/README.md

 - **Object-Oriented Programming**: Using classes to model tasks and their operations
 - **Data Structures**:
   - Dictionaries for efficient task storage and retrieval by ID
-  - Lists for storing filtered tasks
+  - Lists for storing filtered tasks and categories
   - Custom class for representing task objects
 - **Algorithms**:
   - Sorting tasks by multiple criteria
   - Filtering tasks based on different conditions
-  - Searching through tasks
+  - Searching through tasks and categories
 - **File I/O**: Persistent storage using JSON serialization
 - **Error Handling**: Try-except blocks for robust operation
 - **User Interface**: Simple but effective command-line UI

 ## Future Improvements

-- Add task categories or tags
 - Implement recurring tasks
 - Add support for notifications
 - Create a simple GUI using Tkinter
-- Add unit tests
+- Add more advanced filtering options